marcglasberg/asyncredux.com/flutter/basics/dispatching-actions.md

 <hr></hr>

-Next, let's see how to access the dispatch methods (and more) from inside your widgets, using the widget's `BuildContext`.
+Next, let's see how to deal with actions that fail and throw errors, and let's learn about a special kind of error called a `UserException`.